canonical/real-time-ubuntu-docs/docs/how-to/measure-maximum-latency.rst

 This will run the test 100000 times.

-The results are in microseconds(us) by standard, but you can change it to nanoseconds with the ``--nsecs`` (or ``-N``) option:
+The results are in microseconds(us) by default, but you can change it to nanoseconds with the ``--nsecs`` (or ``-N``) option:

 .. code-block:: console